 Nearly two months after Ontario launched its new competitive internet gaming market, the new entity seems to be moving along smoothly.
 Lawmakers are looking forward to the profits, which the Ontario Auditor General just recently revealed could be $75M in the first three years.

-More online gaming operators continue to obtain igaming licenses and launch new sites for people in Ontario.
+More online gaming operators continue to obtain igaming licenses and launch new Ontario online casinos.
 But complaints and distrust still boil under the surface for people who opposed the market before it launched and continue to push for change.

 New Options for Ontarians